 But "safe to combine" and "optimal for healing" are different questions.

 Alcohol triggers systemic inflammation.
 It disrupts sleep architecture and suppresses growth hormone release during the first sleep cycle.
 It dehydrates tissue and diverts liver resources toward ethanol metabolism.
-Each of these effects works against the repair processes BPC-157 supports.

 What the Research Shows: BPC-157 and Alcohol Studies